jostinflake/data-engineering-analytics-portfolio/data-analytics-projects/open-street-map/osm-files/README.md

 Contains the open street map data files.
-The original OSM file was 57MB and git wouldnt let me upload for somereason.
+The original OSM file was 57MB and git wouldnt let me upload for some reason.